jjoelc/pvesetup/PBS Initial Setup.md

 Networking in PBS is configured nearly identically to how Proxmox Virtual Environment handles it.
-Please refer to [the Proxmox Virtual Environment Setup](/img/proxmoxsetup#networking) page for more information.
+Please refer to [the Proxmox Virtual Environment Setup](/README.md#networking) page for more information.

+Also note that PBS does not have support (at least in the GUI) for using OVS.
+Only the standard Linux Bridges, Bonds and VLANs are available.

 - Consider separate networks for management and data/backups.
 In addition to better performance, it is always a good idea to segregate